Catherinesjkim/WeatherAQI/README.md

 - Auto-generated visual comparisons for multiple cities
 - Visualizes metrics with labeled, unit-based bar plots
 - Fully implemented in Python with pandas, requests, seaborn, and matplotlib
+- 🗃️ Converts live CSV data to a local SQLite database (`weather_aqi.db`)
+- 📥 Supports SQL queries for filtering and historical analysis

 ## 📊 Technologies Used
 - Python 3